metaspace2020/metaspace/ansible/README.md

 `cp group_vars/all.yml.template group_vars/all.yml`

-Put the SM engine version of interest into group_vars/all.yml as value for the sm_branch variable

 Create a pair of keys if you do not have one.
-This installation imply the private key name to be `~/.ssh/id_rsa`
+This installation imply the public key name to be `~/.ssh/id_rsa.pub`

 `ssh-keygen -t rsa` # generate a key pair